 - 1. Give each participant a blank piece of paper and then show them the three unfinished statements below on a piece of chart paper or on the board.
 Ask each participant to complete the sentences on their piece of paper.
 Give them 2 minutes to complete the sentences.

 - The characteristic I would like to develop is....

-- If I had a million Tanzanaian shillings I would...
+- If I had rupees one crore I would...

 - The most important characteristic in a friend is...

 - 2. Tell the group that they will return to these sentences at the end of the lesson.

 - 3. Divide participants into three groups.
 Explain that each group will be given a situation and a task.

-- 4. Describe a situation: "We are on a school field trip our school bus crashes in a certain place: at a National Park; Mt.
-Kilimanjaro, Lake Victoria Mwanza.
+- 4. Describe a situation: "An airplane crashes in a certain place: Himalayan mountains, Ahmedabad city, or Borivali National Park (forest).
 We are all survivors.
 What do we need to survive until we are found?"

 - 5. Assign a different crash site to each group and ask them to choose seven items from the list below of tangible and intangible things that they need to survive.

 - Money

 - Health

 - Ax

 - Rope

 - Courage

 - Books

 - Food

 - Cloth

 - Trust

 - Honesty

 - Friendship

 - Water

 - Car

 - Kindness

 - Respect

 - Light

 - House

+- Respect

 - 6. Ask each group to share what things they selected for their situation.

 - 7. Write the word "value" on a flipchart.
 Explain that each of the items or qualities that they chose has a value.
 Tell the group that this lesson will help them to learn about and explore their own values.